cake-tools/ClickExportTool/README.md

 Great!
 You've scheduled an export.
 Now in a separate terminal window, navigate to the project and run the command 'python task_runner.py'.
 The script repeats every minute to check if there are new jobs in the queue and subsequently processes those.
 Keep 'task_runner.py' open for the duration of the export job.

-The Task Runner connects to the SQS queue and processes each job in the queue.
-Keep in mind that it may take a few hours to complete your export.
-Once the job is complete it drops the completed CSV in your S3 bucket as well as providing a link to download the report in the web interface.
+The Task Runner connects to the SQS queue and processes each job in the queue, sequentially.
+The Click Export Tool divides one day's export into 24 separate csv's, one for each hour of the day.
+Please keep in mind that it may take a few hours to complete a one day report.

-The csv download link, "Download Report" on the Click Export Tool interface is only valid for 24 hours from the time the queue job completes.
-This is a limitation of S3.
-Your csv file will always be accessible from S3.
+The Click Export Tool does not display a 'Download Report' link in the web interface due to the volume of csv's generated.
+Your csv's are available for download in your respective S3 bucket.

 ## Additional Information

+### How the Click Export Tool Works

+The Click Export Tool executes a series api calls, each one exporting 5 minutes worth of Click Report data.
+At the end of each hour, the csv is uploaded to S3.
+Each filename in S3 uses the following format, consisting of 4 parts:

+`ClickReport_10012016_0000_0100`

+1. Report Title: all reports are titled `ClickReport`
+2. Date of Exported Data: If you requested click data from January 10th 2016, the date is written `10012016` or `DDMMYYYY` format.
+3. Start Hour: Beginning hour of report
+4. End Hour: Ending hour of report

 ### Reading Your Queue Report (Web Interface)
-#### Date Formatting
-The `date format` for the web interface is defaulted to `dd-mm-yyyy`.

-#### Job ID
-A `job_id` looks like this `report_10012016_04022016`.
-It consists of 3 parts: title, start, and end date.
-The title `report` begins the job_id.
-The `start date` is in `DDMMYYYY` format; same with the `end date`.
-For the example `job id`, the csv would be contain the results of January 10th 2016 to February 4th 2016.

 #### Job Statuses
 Your queued export job can have one of the following statuses: